So you’ve just set up a company in 2025 and might be asking yourself: what’s next?

 • Holding and transferring shares

-What “the right legal documents” are depends on how your company is set up, the shareholding structure, board composition, and the risks of your particular business.
+What “the right legal documents” are depends on how your company is set up, the shareholding structure, board composition, and the specific risks of your business.

-This article will discuss Constitutions and Shareholders Agreement – their purpose, their differences, and whether you need either or both for your company.
+This article will discuss Company Constitutions and Shareholders Agreements – their purpose, key differences, and whether you need either or both for your company in today’s evolving legal landscape.

 What Are They And How Are They Different?

-A Constitution is a set of ground rules about how the company will be run, including the directors’ powers and duties, holding of meetings and voting.
+A Company Constitution is a set of ground rules about how the company will be run, including the directors’ powers and duties, the holding of meetings, and voting procedures.
+It provides a broad framework for internal governance.

-Meanwhile, a Shareholders Agreement usually sets out more specific, detailed rules around the relationship between shareholders and directors, and how the capital in the company can be held and transferred.
+Meanwhile, a Shareholders Agreement usually sets out more specific, detailed rules around the relationship between shareholders and directors, as well as the rules for issuing, holding, and transferring shares.

-Legal industry practice is that Constitutions are quite general, while Shareholders Agreements are more specific.
+That’s the basic difference.
+Legal industry practice is that Constitutions tend to be general, while Shareholders Agreements are tailored to the nuances of the specific shareholders’ relationship.

-If you have both a Constitution and a Shareholders Agreement, they need to be carefully drafted to minimise crossover and ensure consistency.
+If you have both a Constitution and a Shareholders Agreement, they must be meticulously coordinated.
+It’s advisable to have a lawyer review these documents to ensure they complement each other effectively.

 Company Constitutions